zaibaiman/LibraryBooksTest/README.md

 Folder Structure
 -----------------
- * `build` Usually contains just a build script or two, but can sometimes include supporting files (e.g., PowerShell scripts, EXEs, and the parameters file).
+ * `build` Contains just build scripts, (e.g., PowerShell scripts, EXEs, and the parameters file).
- * `doc` Contains documents related to the code base; this might include developer documents, installation guides, tips, requirements, images, and wireframes.
+ * `doc` Contains documents related to the code base; include developer documents, installation guides, tips, requirements, images, and wireframes.
- * `lib` Contains all third-party libraries and packages used by the application(s) in this source tree; as stated previously, you will configure NuGet to place downloaded packages in this folder.
+ * `lib` Contains all third-party libraries and packages used by the application(s) in this source tree; NuGet is configured to place downloaded packages in this folder.
  * `setup` Contains the code or scripts used to deploy the application.
 This might be just a PowerShell, MSBuild, or NAnt script; or, it might be WiX source code or something similar.
- * `src` Your source code!
-All of the code you write for the application goes here.
-This folder usually contains your Visual Studio solution file(s), with all project folders being contained here.
+ * `src` Source code!
+This folder contains the Visual Studio solution file(s), with all project folders being contained here.

 Application Structure
 -----------------